Pectin lyase: Biotechnology applications

+The pectin lyase is playing a crucial role in many biotechnological uses including the textile industry, paper manufacturing, wastewater pretreatment of pectin, clarifying of the juice, and extraction of oil.
+It has the ability to efficiently break the pectin molecule's back bone by β-eliminating in order to form pectin-oligosaccharide.
+As a result, this method led to not producing a high level of toxic methanol and this process has the advantage of high efficiency, good enzymatic selectivity, and few by-products.

-Pectin lyases are the only known pectinases capable of degrading highly esterified pectins (like those found in fruits) into small molecules via β-elimination mechanism without producing methanol (which is toxic), in contrast with the combination of PG and PE, which are normally found in commercial products.
-In addition, the presence of undesirable enzymatic activity in commercial pectinases may be detrimental to aroma because they are responsible for producing unpleasant volatile off flavour.
+In addition, the presence of undesirable enzymatic activity in commercial pectinases may be detrimental to aroma because they are responsible for producing unpleasant volatile off flavor.
 There are many reports of fruit juice clarification by pectin lyases.

 The alkaline pectinase is inappropriate for use in the food industry due to the acidic pH of fruit juices.
 However, they have a very high demand in the textile industries.
 They are used for retting of plant fibers such as ramie, sunn hemp, jute, flax and hemp.
 The first report on retting of sunn hemp (Crotalaria juncea) by pectin lyase produced by Aspergillus flavus MTCC 7589 was published in 2008 but this aspect of pectin lyases needs to be extensively investigated further.